tohpinren/party-app/README.md

+# Party App
-Party Web App for users to plan parties and join parties organised by others
+A party web app that allows users to plan parties and join parties organised by others.

-Built on MERN stack
+I built this web app to learn the popular MERN stack.

+## Built with
+- MongoDB
+- Express
+- React
+- Node